bezalel6/XQuickBlock/README.md

 - No data collection
 - No tracking
 - Everything happens in your browser
-- No external API calls
+- No external API calls\*

+\* The extension periodically fetches selector definitions from the GitHub repository to keep up with X/Twitter's interface changes. this is fully configurable in the settings, and can be turned off

 ## Contributing